NiftyLeague/ftso-feed-value-provider/docs/health-endpoints.md

 ## Best Practices

-1. **Use `/health/ready` for load balancer health checks** - It provides the most accurate indication of whether the instance can serve traffic

-2. **Use `/health/live` for container orchestration** - It detects deadlocks and unresponsive processes
+1. **Use `/health/live` for Liveness Probes in Kubernetes.**
+   This check is the most basic and ensures the container process is running and not deadlocked.
+A failure here should trigger a container restart.

+2. **Use `/health/ready` for Readiness Probes in Kubernetes.**
+   This check is critical for traffic management in Kubernetes.
+It confirms the application is fully initialized and can serve data.
+An orchestrator should only route traffic to an instance that passes this check.

-3. **Monitor `/health` for metrics** - It provides comprehensive system information for dashboards
+3. **Use `/health` for Docker Health Checks.**

-4. **Set appropriate timeouts** - Health checks should complete in < 5 seconds
+   This endpoint provides a comprehensive check of the application's overall health.
+It is the recommended health check for Docker environments.

+4. **Use `/health/detailed` for Manual Debugging.**
+   This verbose endpoint should be used by developers during troubleshooting to get a complete picture of the system's state.

+5. **Configure Appropriate Timeouts and Thresholds.**
-5. **Configure failure thresholds** - Allow 2-3 failures before taking action to avoid flapping

-6. **Use startup delays** - Give the system time to initialize before starting health checks (30-40 seconds)
+   Allow 2-3 failures before taking action to avoid flapping, and use a startup delay (e.g., `initialDelaySeconds`) to give the system time to initialize before probes begin.